DanyloShi/AiAssistant/README.md

 A local AI assistant built for the visitors of the [Institute of Computer Sciences and Information Technologies](https://lpnu.ua/ikni) and [Department of Artificial Intelligence Systems](https://aidept.com.ua) (Lviv Polytechnic National University).

-This project uses **RAG (Retrieval-Augmented Generation)** and a local **LLaMA 3** model to provide accurate, contextual, and real-time answers based on public university website data.
+This project uses **RAG (Retrieval-Augmented Generation)** and a local **LLaMA 3** model to provide accurate, contextual, and real-time answers based on public university website data and uploaded datasets.

 ---

 ## 🚀 Features

 - 🧠 **RAG pipeline** (semantic search + LLM answers)
-- 📚 Extracts and indexes data from institutional websites
+- 📚 Extracts and indexes data from university websites and uploaded datasets
+- 📂 Supports `.txt`, `.csv`, `.json`, `.xlsx`, `.pdf`
 - ⚡ Fast answers using **cached** responses (SQLite)
 - 🌐 **Web fallback**: uses DuckDuckGo search when internal context fails
 - 💬 **Telegram bot** with real-time chat interface